 Since it’s inception in 1992, The Geddes Philanthropic Trust has designated funds from the range of Anne Geddes products totaling more than US$5.7 million to help prevent child abuse and neglect in countries around the world including Australia, New Zealand, France, the United Kingdom and the United States.

-Today, Anne’s calendars continue to be extremely successful with the 2015 calendar marking the 24th continuous edition.
-We have just signed a new contract which will take the calendar through to 2019.
+Today, Anne’s calendars continue to be extremely successful with the 2017 calendar marking the 26th continuous edition.

 In the following year, inspired by reading bedtime stories full of fantasy characters to their daughters, Anne began to envision a fairy tale told through photography which lead to the creation of her first large-format, coffee table gift book “Down in the Garden”.
 The book was published in 1996 and led to Anne’s first appearance on “The Oprah Winfrey Show.”
 Oprah’s chat with Anne and her enthusiastic appreciation of Anne’s imagery ignited interest in Anne’s images in the United States; a previously un-taped market for Anne’s work.